ResEnv/chain-api/README.md

 attached to sites, devices, and sensors.
 The `data` field is a list of key/value pairs containing the most recent value for each key associated with that resource.
 The `createForm` link from the collection resource gives the URL to post data to this data set.
-Creating a new metadata with an exisitng key will shadow the old metadata with that key.
+Creating a new metadata with an existing key will shadow the old metadata with that key.
 Metadata is immutable, and does not contain the `editForm` link.